 |---|---|---|---|

-Cath lab and CVICU nursing pay more than cardiac step-down in most markets — both require higher acuity experience and carry specialized procedure or critical care skill sets.
+Cath lab and CVICU nursing pay more than cardiac step-down at the top of their bands, and both require higher acuity experience and carry specialized procedure or critical care skill sets.
+Read the floors alongside the ceilings, though: the cath lab band starts $9,000 above step-down while the CVICU band starts within $1,000 of it.
+The CVICU premium is concentrated in experienced nurses at high-volume surgical programs, so a first CVICU offer can land close to what a senior step-down nurse already earns.
 Cardiac rehab nursing, an outpatient specialty, typically earns less than inpatient cardiac positions.
 See our guides to becoming a cardiac cath lab nurse and becoming a cardiac rehab nurse for full career path breakdowns.

 How to increase your cardiac nursing salary